aneldev/dynadux/doc/Terminology.md

 # Business Store

-In an instance that uses internally the Dynadux.
+Business Store is an instance that uses Dynadux internally.

 # Reducer

-Is a function is called with by an action's dispatch and returns the new version of the object.
+Reducer is a function called by an action's dispatch and returns the new version of the object.

 # Read more